Licensed under a 3-clause BSD style license - see LICENSE.rst

 fluxes <<= self.unit

-fluxerrs <<= self.unit
+flux_errs <<= self.unit

-return fluxes, fluxerrs, areas
+return fluxes, flux_errs, areas

 [docs]